-Frederick Christian Martsolf was born in Butler, Pennsylvania in 1848.
+Frederick Christian Martsolf was born in Butler, Pennsylvania on May 14, 1848.
 He served two years in the Civil War before moving west, where he spent the next 24 years in Arizona working as a successful building contractor.
 He eventually returned to Pittsburgh and joined a contracting firm with two of his brothers and his three oldest sons.
 Between 1897 and 1904, he bought and developed more than 50 properties in McKees Rocks, Stowe, Chartiers, Bellevue, and Ross, often working with the Alleghney-Bellevue Land Company.
 Soon, Martsolf found

 Frederick Christian Martsolf (1848-1907)

 This resolution was passed on December 4th, 1907 in honor of Frederick Martsolf.
 It reads: